weixr18/OCD_Slicer_Plugin/README.md

 ## Project description

-This is a Slicer open source plugin for the detection of COVID-19-induced pneumonia.
+This project is a collection of open-source COVID-19 diagnostic and research-related tools.

-The principle is based on a deep learning technique for scanning CT identification of the patient's lungs.

-So far, we have implemented a prototype version of the plugin.
-In this version, we can handle the corpora data that Slicer reads in.
-We section it, perform lung segmentation, and use the segmentation results and sections to diagnose the presence or absence of COVID-19 lesions on this CT image.

-Our algorithms are still being tested and optimized.
-After the algorithm has matured steadily, we will make it part of the Slicer open source plugin library.
+So far, the project includes a tool to assist physicians in making COVID-19 diagnoses from CT images, a CT image sign statistics tool, and a CT image segmentation annotation tool (under development).

+We hope that this project will help doctors and researchers around the world to make a contribution to the fight against the novel coronavirus pneumonia.

 ## Contributors

-Xinran Wei, WeiXiang Chen, PeiYi Han, Kaiwen Men, Bolun Liu.
+Xinran Wei, WeiXiang Chen, PeiYi Han, Kaiwen Men, Bolun Liu (Tsinghua University).

 ## Required Packages